roblaing/erlang-webapp-howto/unit7/README.md

 ]
 ```

-Indicating the server responded with an http header looking something like this:
+Indicating the server responded with an http header looks something like this:

 ```http
 GET /pong HTTP/1.1